Welcome to the Diabetes Research Hub

 deno cache --reload https://raw.githubusercontent.com/surveilr/www.surveilr.com/main/lib/service/diabetes-research-hub/drhctl.ts

-2. After clearing the cache, run the single execution command:
+2. After clearing the cache, run the following single execution command:

 deno run -A https://raw.githubusercontent.com/surveilr/www.surveilr.com/main/lib/service/diabetes-research-hub/drhctl.ts 'foldername'